menu

 PETG

-PETG, or glycolized polyester, is a thermoplastic widely used in the additive manufacturing market, combining both the simplicity of PLA 3D printing and the strength of ABS.
-It is an amorphous plastic, which can be 100% recycled.
-It has the same chemical composition as polyethylene terephthalate, better known by its acronym PET.
-Glycol has been added to reduce its brittleness and therefore its fragility.
-Learn more about PETG in our dedicated guide.
+PETG, or glycolized polyester, is a thermoplastic widely used in the additive manufacturing market that combines both the simplicity of PLA 3D printing and the resilience of ABS.
+It is an amorphous plastic that is 100% recyclable.
+It has the same chemical composition as polyethylene terephthalate, better known as PET, to which glycol has been added to reduce its brittleness and thus its fragility.
+Learn more about PETG in our guide.

 Polycarbonate (PC)

-Polycarbonate (PC) is a high strength material designed for engineering applications.
-The material has good temperature resistance, able to resist any physical deformation up to around 150ºC.
-However, PC is prone to absorbing moisture from the air, which can affect performance and printing resistance.
-Therefore, PC has to be stored in airtight containers.
-PC is highly valued by the AM industry for its strength and transparency.
-It has a much lower density than glass, making it particularly interesting for designing optical parts, protective screens or decorative objects.
-Learn more about PC in our dedicated guide.
+Polycarbonate (PC) is a very resistant material developed for technical applications.
+This material is able to withstand high temperatures up to 150°C without deformation.
+Polycarbonate absorbs moisture from the air, which can affect performance and compressive strength.
+Therefore, it should be stored in airtight boxes.
+PC is particularly valued in the additive manufacturing world for its strength and transparency.
+It has a much lower density than glass, which makes it particularly interesting for designing optically visible parts, protective screens or decorative objects.
+For detailed information on PC, please refer to our guide.

-Due to their characteristics, high performance polymers cannot be printed on all FDM machines on the market.
-Indeed, the 3D printer must have a heating plate capable of reaching at least 230°C, an extrusion at 350°C and a closed chamber.
-Today, about 65% of these materials are printed with FDM technology, but they are also found in powder form, compatible with SLS technology.
-Learn more in our dedicated guides on PEEK and PEKK.
+Due to various properties, high-performance polymers can be printed with a number of FDM printers available on the market.
+However, the 3D printer must have a hot plate capable of reaching at least 230°C, as well as extrusion at 350°C and a closed chamber.
+Today, about 65% of these materials are manufactured using FDM technology, but they are also available in powder form compatible with SLS.
+Learn more in our guides on PEEK and PEKK.

 Polypropylene (PP)

-Polypropylene is another thermoplastic widely used in the automotive sector, professional textiles sector, and in the manufacturing of hundreds of everyday objects.
-PP is known for its resistance to abrasion and its ability to absorb shocks, as well as relative rigidity and flexibility.
-However, drawbacks of the material include its low temperature resistance, and sensitivity to UV rays which can cause it to expand.
-Due to this, several manufacturers have developed alternative types of PP, simili-propilenos, that are stronger both physically and mechanically.
+Polypropylene is another plastic widely used in the automotive sector, textile industry and in the manufacture of hundreds of everyday items.
+PP is known for its wear resistance, its ability to absorb shock, and its relative hardness and flexibility.
+However, the material’s drawbacks include its low resistance to low temperatures and its sensitivity to UV rays, which can cause the material to expand.
+For a more detailed summary of the material, click here.

 Composites